epogrebnyak/lamr/development.md

 More ideas:

 - human language translations including Russian
-- use `lamr` as context for better ChatGPT queries
+- use `lamr` output as context for LLM queries

 Policies:

 - beginner-friendly, assumes no prior knowledge
 - just human writing and reference to even better texts
-- no AI generated content inside
-- no videos unless for unique pieces
+- text preferred to videos as a reference

 Benchmarks: